wp-plugins/postman-gmail-extension/readme.txt

 == Screenshots ==

-1. A Postman port-test initiated from a GoDaddy.com WordPress site.
+1. A Postman Connectivity Test initiated from a GoDaddy.com WordPress site.

 == Changelog ==